MasoniteFramework/docs/features/environments.md

 | False | `False` \(bool\) |
 | smtp | `smtp` \(string\) |

-If you do not wish to cast the value then you can provide a third parameter `cast`:
+If you do not wish to cast the value then you can provide a third parameter `cast=False`:

 ```python
 from masonite import env